sparkgeo/serverless-datacube-demo/README.md

 ### Local Dask backend

-Run locally without Coiled using the `local` backend.
-You can also pass a geometry file (SHP/GPKG) and disable Cartopy LAND filtering.
+Run locally using the `local` backend.
+You can also pass a geometry file (SHP/GPKG); geometry defines bounds only.

 ```zsh
 python src/main.py \